-This course will be a clear starting point for anyone who wishes to write for children and young adults, but doesn’t know where to begin.
+This 100% online course will be a clear starting point for anyone who wishes to write for children and young adults, but doesn’t know where to begin.

-The course is aimed at beginners who have a great imagination for characters, places and plots who want to turn these into competent, captivating pieces of writing.
+The online course (delivered via Zoom) is aimed at beginners who have a great imagination for characters, places and plots who want to turn these into competent, captivating pieces of writing.

 It will help you develop a personal style to your work, comparing and contrasting your approach with successful writers today.